Two strikes and you’re out: SARS clarifies tax practitioner registration

 The Office of the Tax Ombud (OTO) says it has found evidence that a small minority of tax practitioners may be complicit in the hijacking of taxpayer profiles.

 OTO senior manager Talitha Maude said during a recent webinar the Office has encountered at least three cases where there have been complaints about refunds being paid into the “wrong” accounts because of hijackings.
-SAR’s investigations indicated there were no hijackings.
+SARS’s investigations indicated there were no hijackings.

 The OTO has identified profile hijackings as a systemic problem and received permission from the Minister of Finance to investigate the matter and make recommendations how to remedy the problem.